tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 ```

 A single constructor with multiple parameters creates a "tuple" type (in PL called a "product" type).
-Coq has syntactic sugar for "record types" that extend this feature slightly.
+Rocq has syntactic sugar for "record types" that extend this feature slightly.

 ```coq
 Inductive nybble : Type :=